ACRMGroup/papa/README.md

         L3 E
         ... etc ...

 Output is a line containing the packing angle.
+If run with `-q`, the output is just the predicted packing angle with no text.

 ## Installation